 Photographic images should be submitted electronically and saved as .tif or .jpeg files at a resolution of at least 300dpi and at least 10cm wide.
 Digital camera settings should be set at the highest resolution/quality possible.

 Equations are typed and numbered consecutively using Arabic numerals.
 Equation numbers should be in parentheses and right-aligned.

 Equations should be included within the text of the manuscript.

 Footnotes should be kept to a minimum and numbered consecutively throughout the text with superscript Arabic numerals.

-Acknowledgement of all sources of funding to the work should be prepared in a separate MS Word file accompanying the submission.
-If multiple sources of funding are acknowledged, contribution of each source of funding to stages of the work should be clearly indicated.
+Acknowledgment of all sources of funding to the work should be prepared in a separate Microsoft Word Word file accompanying the submission.
+If multiple sources of funding are acknowledged, the contribution of each source of funding to the stages of the work should be indicated.

 All references should be cited in the text, and vice versa.

 References to other publications must be in Harvard style.
 References should be carefully checked for completeness, accuracy, and consistency.

 Journals: Surname, Initials (year), “Title of article”, Journal Name, volume issue, pages.